 Elizabeth Skowron, Department of Psychology

-Elizabeth Skowron is an expert in counseling psychology and prevention science, early childhood adversity, and family-based interventions.
+Elizabeth Skowron is an academic expert in counseling psychology and prevention science, early childhood adversity, and family-based interventions.
 At the University of Oregon, she is a professor of counseling psychology and human services.
 Her research examines at the neurobiology of parenting at risk, developing self-regulation, and family interventions that are effective for supporting positive, healthy parenting and reducing child maltreatment.

 Contact: firstname.lastname@example.org | 541-346-0913

 The twisted psychology of parents who torture their children (TIME, Jan.
 19, 2018)

 Federal grant to UO will bring new parent-child intervention to Lane County (Around the O, May 11, 2015)

 UO researcher finds abusive parenting may have a biological basis (Around the O, Oct.
 7, 2013)